 - A certified nurse or midwife

 - Run prenatal tests: It is still up to your healthcare provider to put you up for prenatal tests.
-Such tests can help detect problems like chromosomal abnormality or congenital disabilities.
-Prenatal tests can be diagnostic or screening tests and might include ultrasounds, blood tests, CVS and amniocentesis.
+Such tests can help detect problems like chromosomal abnormalities or congenital disabilities.
+Prenatal tests can be diagnostic or screening tests and might include ultrasounds, blood tests, CVS, and amniocentesis.

-- Take prescribed medications and multivitamins: Prenatal vitamins or supplements like folic acid, iron and calcium are usually prescribed for pregnant women.
-Make sure you take them as prescribed by your doctor.
+- Take prescribed medications and multivitamins: Prenatal vitamins or supplements like folic acid, iron, and calcium are usually prescribed for pregnant women.
+Take them as prescribed by your doctor.

-- Practise food safety: During pregnancy, you must avoid foodborne illnesses like toxoplasmosis and listeriosis.
-Such illnesses can causes miscarriage, congenital disabilities and are life-threatening.
+- Practice food safety: During pregnancy, you must avoid foodborne illnesses like toxoplasmosis and listeriosis.
+Such illnesses can cause miscarriage, congenital disabilities and are life-threatening.
 Avoid raw or undercooked meats or eggs and unpasteurized milk.

-The early signs of labour can be vague that even mothers with a previous pregnancy and childbirth experience may not tell when a pregnancy delivery time is near.
+The early signs of labor can be vague.
+Even mothers with previous pregnancy and childbirth experience may not know when a pregnancy's delivery time is near.

 The trickle of fluid might be due to urine leaking because the baby is resting on your bladder and not because your water broke.
-Below are some signs of oncoming labour.
+Below are some signs of oncoming labor.

 - A slight weight loss